perladvent/perldotcom/content/article/_pub_2005_04_07_mockobject_kata.md

       "perl-testing",
       "test-mockobject"
    ],
+   "thumbnail" : null,
-   "slug" : "/pub/2005/04/07/mockobject_kata.html"
+   "slug" : "/pub/2005/04/07/mockobject_kata.html",
+   "description" : " The last Perl Code Kata was on DBD::Mock, a mock DBI driver which is useful for testing Perl DBI applications.
+This Kata delves once again into the world of mock objects, this time using the more general Test::MockObject module....", "draft" : null,
+   "authors" : [
+      "stevan-little"
+   ]
 }

-The last Perl Code Kata was on [DBD::Mock](http://search.cpan.org/perldoc?DBD::Mock), a mock DBI driver which is useful for [testing Perl DBI applications](/pub/a/2005/02/10/database_kata.html).
+The last Perl Code Kata was on [DBD::Mock](http://search.cpan.org/perldoc?DBD::Mock), a mock DBI driver which is useful for [testing Perl DBI applications](/pub/2005/02/10/database_kata.html).
 This Kata delves once again into the world of mock objects, this time using the more general [Test::MockObject](http://search.cpan.org/perldoc?Test::MockObject) module.

 ### What are Mock Objects?